big-tuwien/big-tuwien.github.io/content/publication/tuw-277473/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=277473&lang=2
+publication: 'Vortrag: 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH), Wien; 16.05.2018 - 18.05.2018; in: "Proceedings of the 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH)", Institute of Electrical and Electronics Engineers (IEEE), (2018),
+  ISBN: 9781538662984; S. 1 - 8'
 publication_types:
 - '1'
 publishDate: '2018-05-16'
-specifics: 'Vortrag: 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH), Wien; 16.05.2018 - 18.05.2018; in: "Proceedings of the 2018 IEEE 6th International Conference on Serious Games and Applications for Health (SeGAH)", Institute of Electrical and Electronics Engineers (IEEE), (2018), ISBN: 9781538662984;
-  S. 1 - 8.'
 title: A tool for the automated measurement of respondent behaviour and response quality in health-related gamified online surveys
 url_pdf: ''